Republican Walker projected to win Wisconsin governor race

 WEST ALLIS Wis.
 Wisconsin Republican Governor Scott Walker has won re-election, Reuters/Ipsos projected on Tuesday, prevailing in a tough fight against Democratic challenger Mary Burke.

-Walker, 47, a conservative Tea Party favourite considered to have presidential aspirations, also survived a recall election in 2012, beating back a labor-backed effort to oust him from the governor’s office.
+Walker, 47, a conservative Tea Party favorite considered to have presidential aspirations, also survived a recall election in 2012, beating back a labor-backed effort to oust him from the governor’s office.

 "We thought more about the next generation than we did about the next election," Walker told supporters.